tldr-pages/tldr/pages/common/ld.md

 > Link object files together.
 > More information: <https://sourceware.org/binutils/docs-2.38/ld.html>.

-- Link the object file with no dependencies into the executable:
+- Link an object file with no dependencies into the executable:

 `ld {{path/to/file.o}} --output {{path/to/output_executable}}`